 What is a provisional patent application?

-First off, there’s no such thing as a “provisional patent.”
+First off, there is no such thing as a “provisional patent.”
 There’s only a provisional patent application (sometimes referred to as “PPA” or simply “provisional”).
 A provisional is a utility patent filing that opens the door to obtaining utility patent rights.
-A provisional is temporary in nature and ultimately useless if you fail to follow through with filing a timely non-provisional application.
-If you think of a provisional patent application as a first door, then the non-provisional application is the second door that you must open in the following twelve months.
-A provisional is essentially a placeholder that buys you time.
-Let’s delve into how to draft a provisional application.
+A provisional is temporary in nature and ultimately useless if you fail to follow through with filing a timely nonprovisional application.
+Think of a provisional patent application as a first door that leads to a second door – the nonprovisional application – that must be opened in the following twelve months.
+So a provisional is essentially a placeholder that buys you time.
+Here are some helpful tips on how to write a better provisional patent application.
+This USPTO page on provisional applications also provides helpful information.

 Why file a provisional patent application?